 To deliver on its strategic ambitions, Telenor Group has prioritized a number of initiatives.
-In order to deliver on our growth and value creation ambitions for 2016, we focus on two key enablers: passionate employees and impact societies.
-Telenor Group's strategy is published at Telenor's website: www.telenor.com/about-us/ourstrategy
+In order to deliver on our ambitions for 2017, we focus on two key enablers: passionate employees and local impact.
+Telenor Group's strategy is published at Telenor's website: www.telenor.com/about-us/ our-strategy.